miragespace/heresy/README.md

     // ...
     evt.respondWith(/* ... */)
     setTimeout(() => {
-        evt.fetch(/* ... */)
+        fetch(/* ... */)
     }, 100)
-    // evt.fetch will be called after your handler returns!
+    // fetch will be called after your handler returns!
 }
 ```